conda-forge/conda-smithy/README.md

 Making a new feedstock
 ----------------------

-1. Make the feedstock repo: `conda smithy init <directory_of_conda_recipe>`.
-For a recipe called `foo`, this creates a directory called `foo-feedstock`, populates it with CI setup skeletons, and initializes it as a git repo.
+1. **Make the feedstock repo:** `conda smithy init
+<directory_of_conda_recipe>`.
+For a recipe called `foo`, this creates a
+directory called `foo-feedstock`, populates it with CI setup skeletons, and initializes it as a git repo.
-2. Create a github repo: `conda smithy github-create --organization conda-forge foo-feedstock`.
+2. **Create a github repo:** `conda smithy github-create --organization conda- forge foo-feedstock`.
 This requires a github token.
 You can try it out with a github user account instead of an organization be replacing the organization argument with `--user github_user_name`.
-3. Register the feedstock with CI services: `conda smithy register-feedstock-ci --organization conda-forge foo-feedstock`.
+3. **Register the feedstock with CI services:** `conda smithy register- feedstock-ci --organization conda-forge foo-feedstock`.
 This requires tokens for the CI services.
 You can give the name of a user instead of organization with `--user github_user_name`.

 Running a build
 ---------------